Meet our Faculty

 - Office: PAC 354

-Steve Schwark’s research and writing have focussed on international relations and American foreign policy, with a particular interest in the presidential foreign policies of John Kennedy and Jimmy Carter.
-A former scholar of US-Soviet relations during the Cold War, he now concentrates primarily on American foreign policy in the Middle East.
-His research on Carter has attempted to explore the impact of Carter’s religious views on his diplomacy in that region; the initial work looked at Carter’s peacemaking efforts leading to the Camp David Accords between Egypt and Israel.
-Planned research includes an examination of Carter’s policies towards the Shah of Iran and the Iranian Revolution.
+Steve Schwark’s research and writing focused on international relations and American foreign policy, with a particular interest in the presidential foreign policies of John Kennedy and Jimmy Carter.
+A former scholar of US-Soviet relations during the Cold War, he later concentrated primarily on American foreign policy in the Middle East.
+His research on Carter explored the impact of Carter’s religious views on his diplomacy in that region; the initial work looked at Carter’s peacemaking efforts leading to the Camp David Accords between Egypt and Israel.

 Dr. Hilary Anne Frost, Professor Emeritus of Global Studies E-mail: firstname.lastname@example.org